Martin Luther King’s Reasons for Opposing the Viet Nam War Apply to Drug War Today

 Wars Against the Poor

-Both wars were, and are, deadly–more than 100,000 dead or disappeared in Mexico’s drug war alone.
+Both wars were, and are, deadly–there have been more than 100,000 dead or disappeared in Mexico’s drug war alone.
 Both were unconventional wars for their time.
 And both were fought for motivations distinct from those professed to the people.

 I knew that America would never invest the necessary funds or energies in rehabilitation of its poor so long as adventures like Vietnam continued to draw men and skills and money like some demonic destructive suction tube.

 We also know that today.
-With a budget in crisis, social programs have been stripped in historic rollbacks of rights and living standards as the defense budget not only maintains its girth but grows.
-With the Middle East conflicts waning in attention, it’s the drug war that has moved in to justify militarism’s insatiable appetite.
+With a budget in crisis, social programs have been stripped, historic rights rolled back and living standards eroded as the defense budget not only maintains its girth but continues to grow.
+The war on drugs has become a critical element in justifying militarism’s insatiable appetite.

 [The war] was sending their sons and their brothers and their husbands to fight and to die in extraordinarily high proportions relative to the rest of the population.
 We were taking the black young men who had been crippled by our society and sending them eight thousand miles away to guarantee liberties in Southeast Asia which they had not found in southwest Georgia and East Harlem.